sharonmalio/feature-request-app/README.md

 2. Users can add new features from their clients.
 3. Users can view all the features available.
 4. Features, of a particular client, are reasigned their priorities based on the priority of the newly added one.
+5. Users can edit the features that have already been added.

 ## TECH STACK